weyoss/redis-smq/docs/message-exchanges.md

 ## Message Exchanges

-Starting with v7.1.0, message exchanges offers different ways to route a message to a queue.
+Starting with v7.1.0, message exchanges offer different ways to route a message to a queue.

 A message exchange is like an address or a routing algorithm which decides to which queues the message should go.